kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 This is where Rust comes in.
 Rust is a low level language, like C, developed by Mozilla.
 It's designed to provide better memory safety than C does, while also maintaining solid performance.

 There's a library which allows creating Elixir/Erlang NIF's which make use of Rust, called [rustler](https://github.com/rusterlium/rustler).
 One of its main features is that its safety should prevent the Beam from crashing if something unexpected happens.
-In the meanwhile, we get to leverage Rust's performance in our Elixir apps!
+In the meanwhile, we get to leverage Rust's performance in our Elixir apps when we need it!

 ### Writing the Rust code

 Disclaimer: I don't have much prior knowledge with Rust, I'm sure this code can be improved.
 We have to start somewhere!

-We'll go through the code piece by piece, the total solution will be posted below.
+We'll go through the code piece by piece, the total solution will be posted at the end of the article.

 The first thing we need to do is add rustler to the project, so let's do that!
 Let's add `{:rustler, "~> 0.21.0"}`, to our dependencies in `mix.exs` and install it with `mix deps.get`.